maxharlow/reconcile/README.md

 Use [Equasis](https://www.equasis.org/) to take a list of ship IMO numbers, and retrieve all their connected companies, as well as other details.
 Note Equasis only allows around 500 lookups per day.
 If you exceed that two days in a row you get blocked for seven days.

 Parameters:
 * `credentials` A email address and password pair, separated by a colon, for a registered Equasis account.
+Can also be given as the `EQUASIS_CREDENTIALS` environment variable.
 * `shipIMONumberField` Ship IMO number column.

 Produces a CSV including columns: